brownnicholasj/readme_generator/README.md

 ## Questions
-If you have any questions about the repo, open an issue or contact me directly at gmail.com.You can find more of my work at [github](https://github.com/github/).
+If you have any questions about the repo, open an issue or contact me directly at .You can find more of my work at [](https://github.com//).